rinosukmandityo/hexagonal-login/README.md

 2. **models**
 contains data models
 3. **repositories**
-contains interface for repository adapter
+contains **Port** interface for repository adapter
    - **mongodb**
-contains mongo package that implement LoginRepository interface.
+contains mongo **Adapter** that implement LoginRepository interface.
 This package will store mongo client and connect to mongoDB database to handle database query or command
    - **redis**
-contains redis package that implement LoginRepository interface.
+contains redis **Adapter** that implement LoginRepository interface.
 This package will store redis client and connect to redis server to handle database query or data manipulation
 4. **serializer**
-contains interface for decode and encode serializer.
+contains **Port** interface for decode and encode serializer.
 It will be used in our API to decode and encode data.
    - **json**
-implement serializer interface to encode and decode data using json
+contains json **Adapter** that implement serializer interface to encode and decode data
    - **msgpack**
-implement serializer interface to encode and decode data using message pack
+contains message pack **Adapter** that implement serializer interface to encode and decode data
 5. **services**
-contains interface for our domain service and logic
+contains **Port** interface for our domain service and logic
 6. **logic**
-implement service interface to handle service logic like constructing repository parameter and calling repository interface to do data manipulation or query
+contains service **Adapter** that implement service interface to handle service logic like constructing repository parameter and calling repository interface to do data manipulation or query